The best hotels in Taipei

 Order the signature xiao long bao (TWD 250 for 10 pieces, $7.70), the steamed green vegetables with garlic (TWD 120), and the shrimp and pork shaomai.
 The pork chop fried rice (TWD 230) is often overlooked but exceptional.
 Budget TWD 400-600 per person including drinks.
 Bring cash or card both.

-Taipei's best neighborhoods
+Taipei's best hotel regions

 Taipei's best neighbourhoods for visitors are Da'an (Yongkang Street food, boutique hotels, MRT access), Zhongzheng (Ximending night market, budget hotels, train station access), and Xinyi (Taipei 101, luxury hotels, rooftop bars).
 Each has a distinct character and the MRT connects them all within 20-30 minutes.